-(Spring-every other year)
+(Spring-every other year) 2 credit hours

 General introduction to the process and art of acting: actor's instrument, sensory awareness, personal and group response, objectives, and tactics.
 Fundamentals of naturalistic action and interaction; development of spontaneity, believability, and a sense of truth; genre playing and basic stage techniques and scene work will be emphasized.